rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 1. The pre-processor expands directives (lines starting with `#`) presented in the source-code to generate translation-units.
 2. The compiler compiles the translation-units down to assembly instructions.
 3. The assembler assembles the assembly (quite a funny phrase!) instructions into "incomplete" (lacking dependencies) executables.
-4. The lonker links our "incomplete" executables with their dependencies to generate the final ("complete") executable.
+4. The linker links our "incomplete" executables with their dependencies to generate the final ("complete") executable.

 Each step in the sequence ("chain") is normally performed by a specific tool.
 Hence the set of tools used by the chan receives the name "toolchain".